iambrainstorming/iambrainstorming.github.io/src/chapters/programming/foss_philosophy.md

 The GNU Affero General Public License version 3 (AGPLv3) is the most protective of computer user freedom, yet it remains the most misunderstood of the GNU family of licenses.

 The AGPLv3 traces its origins to a company called Affero, Inc., established in 2001 to provide a platform for interactive "Web applications" such as discussion forums, mailing lists, email, and blogs.
 To ensure that users could access the source code of these applications and that any derivatives would also be shared alike, Affero needed a copyleft license.
 At that time, the GNU General Public License version 2 (GPLv2) was the copyleft license of choice. **However, GPLv2 was written when the client/server paradigm was not widespread and could not guarantee the copyleft assurances desired for Affero's platform.
 Specifically, one could modify Affero’s source code and provide access to the program over a network without releasing its source code to the public.** To address this issue, with help from the Free Software Foundation (FSF), Affero published the Affero General Public License version one (AGPLv1) in March 2002.
 By November 2007, the AGPL joined the GNU family of licenses with version three, offering a copyleft license designed to protect user freedom in an increasingly networked world.

+### We need a FOSS license to protect us from proprietary AI.

+GPLv2 was written before the widespread adoption of the client/server paradigm and thus could not guarantee copyleft assurances for servers.
+Similarly, the AGPL was drafted before the rise of generative AI and has similar limitations in providing copyleft assurances.
+Most AI models are trained using open-source code and open-access creative commons content, such as Wikipedia.
+Proprietary AI systems likely to collapse without the data contributions of open-source developers and Creative Commons content creators.
+However, the resulting AI models are often made proprietary, despite their heavy reliance on FOSS code and open-access content.

+This practice goes against the philosophy of the FOSS community, and most open-source developers and creative commons content creators wouldn't agree to it.
+A new license is needed to address this issue and ensure that the FOSS community's contributions are respected and protected.

 ## Blockchain-Powered Funding: Democratizing Open Source Software Development